hernad/harbour/ENGINEERS_MIND.md

 - ...
 - Nth case

-This my opinion how engineers should talk.
+This is my opinion how engineers should talk.
 Everything else I consider as no-engineering talks I honestly don't care.

 So, I don't use `hb3.2` not because it doesn't work for me (I don't know), but because `hb3.4` and now this project provides it what I need - my applications to work.